 Modern secular universities have few resources to overcome the fragmentation and specialization that marks the many disciplines represented within their halls, and frankly, little motivation to do so.
 Modern universities no longer aspire to achieve the sort of unity or ultimate coherence among its various disciplines that classical universities sought to achieve.
 They have focused on much smaller goals, like training students for the marketplace.
 Nor are they prepared to explore and answer the big questions.

 Here is worth emphasizing that the narrow, market driven approach of much contemporary education also contributes to one of the disturbing trends we have witnessed recently in American universities.
-In a number of highly publicized cases, conservative speakers have had their appearances cancelled or disrupted by student protests that have turned violent.
+In a number of highly publicized cases, conservative speakers have had their appearances canceled or disrupted by student protests that have turned violent.
 Rather than responding to speakers they disagree with by rational argument and debate, these students have resorted to the totalitarian weapon of forcefully silencing these voices with demonstrations, and in some cases even riots.
 Or when faced with ideas that challenge them or make them uncomfortable, they have retreated to “safe spaces” that feature hot chocolate and teddy bears.

 A strong dose of philosophy is just the medicine needed to help cure higher education of these ills.
 Philosophy not only specializes in critical thinking and argument, but it exemplifies vigorous debate on vital issues of fundamental importance for all persons.
 Students who develop philosophical skills and master philosophical argument are best equipped to carry forward our traditions of free speech and the pursuit of truth through rational argument and debate.
 They not only gain confidence to face challenging ideas, but also the tools to assess and critique them.